mjwhite8119/FRCTraining/Tools/code4.md

 ## Differential Drive Kinematics

 Since the BabyBot is a <i>Differential Drive</i> robot we need to understand its kinematics.
-Kinematics is the study of the geometry of motion.
-Kinematics is the branch of classical mechanics that describes various aspects of motion such as velocity, acceleration, displacement, time, and trajectory.
-There is no description of the forces that cause the motion to happen.
-The word “kinematics” comes from a Greek word “kinesis” meaning motion, and is related to other English words such as “cinema” (movies) and “kinesiology” (the study of human motion).

 An explanation of the math is described in the <a href="../Concepts/Kinematics/intro">Kinematics & Odometry</a> section of this training guide, but the main idea is that we take the speed of each of the two wheels in order to figure out the overall speed of the chassis.
 We'll calculate the linear velocity of the robot in the **X** direction together with its angular velocity.
 The angular velocity is the movement around the robots' **Z** axis.
 See the section on <a href="../Concepts/Geometry/intro">Robot Geometry</a> for more information to how to determine a robots' position and orientation.
 Notice that there is no movement in the **Y** direction.
 This is because the robot cannot move instantaneously sideways.

 ![Differential Drive Model](../images/FRCRobot/FRCRobot.027.jpeg)

-To implement all of this the <i>DriveTrain</i> class has been updated to include its kinematics.
+To implement all of this, the <i>DriveTrain</i> class has been updated to include its kinematics.
 Two new classes have been introduced to hold the required data.
 The <i>DifferentialDriveWheelSpeeds</i> class simply groups the left and right wheel speeds into a single data structure.
-This is passed to the <i>toChassisSpeeds</i> function to calculate the overall linear and angular velocity of the robot.
+This structure is returned from the `getWheelSpeeds()` function and is passed to the `toChassisSpeeds()` function to calculate the overall linear and angular velocity of the robot.
 The resulting data is held in the <i>ChassisSpeeds</i> data structure.

 ![Differential Drive Code](../images/FRCRobot/FRCRobot.028.jpeg)